waterproof jackets for men

 All products are chosen independently by our editors.
 Luxury London may earn commission on items purchased.

-Rain mac, anorak, parka… Whatever you call it, a waterproof jacket is an absolutely essential bit of kit to have in your wardrobe – especially with the unpredictable UK weather.
-And whether you want to make a style statement on this year’s festival circuit, look sharp on your next camping trip or just make it to the office without getting your suit soaked, there’s a waterproof jacket for everyone.
+Rain mac, anorak, parka… Call it what you will, a waterproof jacket is an essential bit of kit to have in your wardrobe – especially with the unpredictable UK weather.
+And whether you want to make a style statement on this year’s festival circuit, look sharp on your next camping trip, or just make it to the office without getting your suit soaked, there’s a waterproof jacket for you.

 Of course, your choice should be based on what you will wear the most often, and what will go with your existing wardrobe, but there are a few things to consider when buying a waterproof jacket.
 Firstly (and this may seem obvious, but it can be surprisingly hard to tell), check that your coat of choice is actually waterproof.
 This means looking out for rubber rain macs and shells with water-resistant properties – Gore-Tex is usually a safe bet here – or you’ll end up damp and dissatisfied once the heavens open.

-Luckily, there’s never a shortage of practical waterproof jackets ready for Brits to buy, and with the growth of Gorpcore – an aesthetic characterised by a penchant for functional outdoor wear – in the street style consciousness, they’ve never been more stylish.
+Luckily, there’s never a shortage of practical waterproof jackets ready for Brits to buy, and with a growing penchant for functional outdoor wear, in street style consciousness, they’ve never been more stylish.
 So, where to start?
-Read on for our pick of the best waterproof jackets for men to buy now and wear all year.
+Read on for our pick of the best waterproof jackets for men to buy now and wear all year round.

-The story goes something like this.
-During WWII, Winston Churchill ordered the British Cotton Industry Research Association, headquartered in Manchester, to devise a material that would keep airmen dry should they get shot down over the sea.
-The result was Ventile®, a densely-woven cotton fabric that swells on contact with water to make it 100 per cent waterproof.
-Named after a soldier who was awarded the Victoria Cross during World War I, Private White V.C. has been manufacturing wet-weather gear for more than a century – and makes its own Ventile® parka coats a short distance from where the material was invented.
+The story goes something like this: during WWII, Winston Churchill ordered the British Cotton Industry Research Association, headquartered in Manchester, to devise a material that would keep airmen dry should they get shot down over the sea.
+The result was Ventile, a densely-woven cotton fabric that swells on contact with water to make it 100 per cent waterproof.
+Named after a soldier who was awarded the Victoria Cross during World War I, Private White V.C. has been manufacturing wet-weather gear for more than a century – and makes its own Ventile coats a short distance from where the material was invented.

 £795